isomerpages/cris-corp/news-and-events/news/_posts/2023-12-05-post-Fostering partnerships for health.md

 ![3.4 STCC VCB MOU](/images/Resources\_News/231203%20Year%20in%20review/3\_4\_STCC\_VCB\_MOU.png)

-#### Spotlight on CRIS’ programmes at Singapore's Week of Innovation & Technology 2023
+#### Spotlight on CRIS at Singapore's Week of Innovation & Technology 2023

 CRIS and its programmes were thrilled to return as a content and exhibiting partner at the Singapore Week of Innovation and Technology (SWITCH) 2023.
 Some of the highlights included a curated dedicated healthcare zone on the tradeshow floor, National Health Innovation Centre (NHIC) portfolio companies with their latest healthtech/medtech prototypes and products on display, as well as exciting panels led by our programmes Singapore Clinical Research Institute (SCRI), Precision Health Research, Singapore (PRECISE) and NHIC at the SWITCH Beyond conference series.
 This provided an opportunity  for CRIS and its programmes to network, collaborate and exchange knowledge with partners and stakeholders in the ecosystem.
-View more [here.](https://www.linkedin.com/posts/crissg\_switchsg-populationhealth-sustainable-activity-7125301243194851329-t7pe)
+More details [here.](https://www.linkedin.com/posts/crissg\_switchsg-populationhealth-sustainable-activity-7125301243194851329-t7pe)

 ![3.5 SWITCH 2023](/images/Resources\_News/231203%20Year%20in%20review/3\_5\_SWITCH.png)